-An Excel pivot table is useful with the larger amount of data.
+An Excel pivot table is useful with a larger amount of data.
 It is a very powerful Excel tool which saves us lots of time required to make the desired report.

 How to Create a Pivot Table in Excel?

-Pivot Table in excel is very simple and easy to use.
-Let us see how to create a Pivot table in excel with the help of some examples.
+It is very simple and easy to use.
+Let us see how to create a Pivot table with the help of some examples.